preciofishbone/OmniaDocsG2/release-notes/3.0.0/index.rst

 - It is now possible to control which image providers can be used.
 - Added skeleton loaders to appropriate places.
 - Keyboard controls of omnia has been expanded.
-- Calender rollup has now recieved an updated design.
+- Calendar rollup has now recieved an updated design.
-- It is now possible to download costumer SPFx packages from Omnia admin.
-The download page includes a clear guide of how to do dis.
+- It is now possible to download customer SPFx packages from Omnia admin.
+The download page includes a clear guide of how to do this.
 - The omnia HTML structure is now complient with WCAG 2.1.

 Web Content Management